 Fault Tolerance for HPC at eXtreme Scales (FTXS) Workshop

-FTXS 2016 will be returning to HPDC as part of The 25th International ACM Symposium on High Performance Distributed Computing in Kyoto, Japan, May 31 - June 4, 2016.
+FTXS 2017 will be returning to HPDC as part of The 26th International ACM Symposium on High Performance Distributed Computing in Washington, D.C., USA, June 26 - June 30, 2017.
 We look forward to another great workshop with your help!